Clarkb2UofM/Clarkb2UofM.github.io/README.md

 3. Type `index.md` into the field labeled **'Name your file...'**.

 Github pages is set up to use `index.md` as the homepage of your site.

 4. Paste your resume into the text box below.

 Your resume must be formatted as markdown text, _see the prerequisites listed above_.

 5. Click **'Commit changes...'** to continue.

 A window will open up asking for details regarding your commit.
 All of the pre-selected commit options on the screen will work for our purposes today.

-- _Optionally_, if expect to edit your resume in the future, you can add information in the box labeled 'Extended description' detailing the current state of your resume.
+- _Optionally_, if you expect to edit your resume in the future, you can add information in the box labeled 'Extended description' detailing the current state of your resume.

 6. Click the green **'Commit changes'** button in the bottom right.